- Stretch marks are caused by the tearing of the dermis, the layer below the epidermis, and are typically due to sudden weight gain or loss.

-- Microdermabrasion is a treatment that fades stretch marks by encouraging the growth of new skin cells.
+- Microdermabrasion is a treatment that fades these marks by encouraging the growth of new skin cells.

-- It may take up to 10 microdermabrasion treatments to achieve the desired effect.
+- It may take up to 10 microdermabrasion treatments to achieve desired effects.

-- Alternatives include topical creams and laser treatments.
+- Alternative treatments include topical creams and laser treatments.

 What Are Stretch Marks and What Causes Them?